hashicorp/terraform-website/content/source/docs/cloud/cost-estimation/index.html.md

 ## Viewing a Cost Estimate

-Estimated resource's costs are found in a phase in the run UI.
-You can see the list of resources with costs, their price details, and the list of unestimated resources.
-Costs are totalled to get a sense of the proposed overall monthly cost once the run is applied.
+When enabled, Terraform Cloud performs a cost estimate for every run.
+Estimated costs appear in the run UI as an extra run phase, between the plan and apply.

+The estimate displays a total monthly cost by default; you can expand the estimate to see an itemized list of resource costs, as well as the list of unestimated resources.

 Note that this is just an estimate; some resources don't have cost information available or have unpredictable usage-based pricing.
 Supported resources are listed in this document's sub-pages.

 ![cost estimation run](./images/cost-estimation-run.png)

-## Verifying costs using policies
+## Verifying Costs in Policies

 You can use a Sentinel policy to validate your configuration's cost estimates using the [`tfrun`](/docs/cloud/sentinel/import/tfrun.html) import.
-This policy simply checks that the new cost delta is no more than $100.
+The example policy below checks that the new cost delta is no more than $100.
 A new `t3.nano` instance should be well below that.
 A `decimal` import is available for more accurate math when working with currency numbers.

 ```python
 import "tfrun"